agusnt/Berti-Artifact/README.md

 ### Sequential vs Parallel execution

-To speedup the execution of the artifact we provide an optional flag that run the simulations in parallel: `./run.sh -p [number of thread]`.
+To speedup the execution of the artifact we provide an optional flag that runs the simulations in parallel: `./run.sh -p [number of thread]`.

 ### Native Run